 Here's where Eagle Mountain's story gets interesting — and a little different from other Utah County cities.

 Prices have softened slightly.
 The median sale price in Eagle Mountain was $505,000 in February 2026, down about 2.9% year over year, according to Redfin.
 This is meaningful for sellers to understand.
 Eagle Mountain is not a declining market — it's a normalizing one, coming off the extraordinary highs of 2021–2022.
-But it does mean that if you're considering selling, pricing correctly matters more here than almost anywhere else in Utah County right now.
+Pricing correctly matters more here than almost anywhere else in Utah County right now.

 Homes are sitting longer.
 The average days on market in Eagle Mountain reached 68 days in February 2026, up from 51 days the year before.
-That's the market sending a clear signal: buyers have options, and overpriced homes are being passed over.
+Buyers have options, and overpriced homes are being passed over.

 New construction is your biggest competitor.
 Eagle Mountain has more active new construction than almost any other city in Utah County.
 Builders are offering $10,000–$20,000 in closing cost incentives and rate buydowns right now.
-If you're selling a resale home, you're competing directly with brand new homes with builder warranties — which means your condition, pricing, and marketing strategy have to be sharp.
+If you're selling a resale home, your condition, pricing, and marketing strategy have to be sharp.

 The Numbers Eagle Mountain Sellers Are Actually Running